wendyverdonk93/docs/content/faq/finance/paying-out-funds-from-your-multisafepay-control.md

 - Your account balance is negative.
 - The Risk Team has deactivated this feature for any reason.

-To make a pay out to a different bank account than the one activated in your MultiSafepay Control, you must first add it under **Business documents**.
+To make a payout to a different bank account than the one activated in your MultiSafepay Control, you must first add it under **Business documents**.

 ## Payout fees
 Payouts cost 0.50 EUR per pay out.

-## Automatic and manual pay outs
+## Automatic and manual payouts
 You can pay out funds automatically or manually.

 ### Automatic